gxldmane/laravel-link-shortener/README.md

-**ShortLinker**
+**laravel-link-shortener**

 **Overview**
 -----------

-ShortLinker is a simple URL shortening application built using Laravel, a popular PHP web framework.
+laravel-link-shortener is a simple URL shortening application built using Laravel, a popular PHP web framework.
 This project utilizes Laravel's Sail, a development environment that replaces Docker, for easy setup and deployment.
 The frontend is built with Blade, a templating engine provided by Laravel, and Tailwind CSS, a utility-first CSS framework.

 **Features**
 ------------